 After creating a trunk gateway, you can manually add it into the dial plan to make it work.
-For more information, see Configuring inbound dial plans and Configuring outbound dial plans.
+For more information, see Configuring inbound dial plans on page 205 and Configuring outbound dial plans on page 211.

 To add a trunk gateway